MicrosoftDocs/security/security-docs/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 - Locate the source Visio file in internal storage.
 - For figures that are published in Scalable Vector Graphics (SVG) format, save the SVG file from the article page, insert into Visio, modify, and then save it as a new version of the SVG file.

-For updates that affect text in the PowerPoint slides of the Plan phase, your options are:
+For updates that affect text in the PowerPoint slides of the Plan phase (for both the stages and objectives slide and the stakeholders slide), your options are:

 - Locate the source PowerPoint file in internal storage.
 - Download a copy of the PowerPoint file from the article.